 At just 1001km2 this little-visited archipelago is Africa’s second smallest country.
-What it lacks in size these islands, and their satellite isles, make up for with their immense natural, experience-rich and deep-rooted cultural appeal.
-‘Packs a punch’ would be one sentiment we’d use to describe a holiday to São Tomé and Príncipe; another would be ‘takes your breath away’.
+What it lacks in size, these islands, and their satellite isles, make up for with their immense natural, experience-rich and deep-rooted cultural appeal.
+‘Packs a punch’ would be one sentiment we would use to describe a holiday to São Tomé and Príncipe; another would be ‘takes your breath away’.

 Products of a long-extinct volcano, the landscape of the islands is dramatic, beautiful and unforgiving: black basalt rocks, thundering waterfalls, glorious stretches of golden sand, warm turquoise water, mountain peaks and dense rainforests - packed so thickly that visible pathways are hard to find.
 From the air they have the distinct look of deserted paradise islands; from the land, you realise this initial impression is not far from the truth.

 Birdlife on Sao Tome and Principe is exceptional, boasting the highest density of endemic species in the world - more per km2 than the Galapagos archipelago.
 Some 25, single-island species can be found here and a further 14 species are endemic to the country.
 The abundance of forest and lack of development ensure a pristine environment in which these birds can thrive, separate from their human neighbours.
 With a local guide it is possible to explore the islands’ interior and hear the calls of the prinia, blue waxbills, kingfishers, starlings, Sao Tome green pigeons, Principe drongo and the African grey parrot.
 Soaring above, the black kite can often be seen.